Water testing

 Lifeguards are on duty when the beach is open.
 Reminder: If the water is not protected by lifeguards, enter at your own risk.
 The minimum age to enter the beach area alone is 12 years of age.
 To enter the water, while unguarded, patrons must be at least 16 years of age, per the Illinois Department of Public Health.
 Persons under the age of 16 must be accompanied by a parent, guardian, or other responsible person at least 16 years of age while entering the water.
 Swimming alone is not recommended.

-Volleyball courts and complimentary volleyball rentals are available.
+Volleyball courts and complimentary volleyball rentals are available during the beach season's regular operating hours.

 A complimentary beach cart is available during normal operating hours for patrons needing assistance to access the beach.